This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 If your settlement conference is unsuccessful, your case can go to trial.
 Your lawyer will prepare and present evidence and call on expert witnesses to convince the jury that medical negligence harmed your child.

 The jury decides if negligence occurred and what damages you are owed, if any.
-Both sides have a right to appeal this decision and take it to a higher court.
+Both sides can appeal this decision and take it to a higher court.

 Filing a Cerebral Palsy Discrimination Complaint in New York